Access NFTS is a national outreach programme designed to find, inform and inspire a new generation of film, TV and games talent.

 After seeing the response, the NFTS decided to open up the challenge to our followers on social media to encourage them to engage with the School and spark creativity at home…so now it’s your turn!

 Every Wednesday we’ve been giving our followers a brief, all you have to do is post your submissions on social, tagging @NFTSFilmTV #NFTS60secchallenge and we’ll share our favorites each Tuesday!

 We can’t wait to see what you come up with.
 Stay home, stay safe!

-- Free Training Course
+- Free Training Courses and taster sessions

 During lockdown, the NFTS has been inundated with messages from GCSE and A-Level film and media students all looking for tips on how they can best make use of their time during this difficult period.
 As always we wanted to do our bit to help, launching Explore Filmmaking: From Script to Screen, a completely free six week course, which is available to anyone interested in filmmaking.

 The aim of the course which requires no specialist film-making skills, is to deepen the understanding of the filmmaking process and show participating students how to take it further.
 Whether they are a budding filmmaker or a film fan who wants to understand more about what happens behind the scenes, Explore Filmmaking: From Script to Screen will cover a variety of film production specialisms from writing and directing to cinematography, editing and composing.

 Each week, the filmmaker host will use examples from their work as well as films that have influenced and inspired them.
 Students will develop a more insightful appreciation of the films they watch (and there is certainly no shortage of content available to view and catch up on while in quarantine!)